Skip to main content

 Step 2: Submit a District Application

-Districts ready to move forward will complete a short application describing their commitment to National Board Certification, and District Coordinator capacity.
+Districts ready to move forward will complete a short application describing their commitment to the Texas Teachers Collaborative.
 Accepted districts sign a Memorandum of Understanding outlining shared responsibilities.

 Step 3: Confirm Teacher Participants